 This fuel pump will fit all belt-drive 2.0T FSI engines, which are found in MK5 GTI/Jetta, MK6 Golf R, B6 Passat 2.0T, 8P A3/S3, B7 A4, and MKII TT.
 The engine codes for these are (but not limited to): AXX, BGB, BPG, BPJ, BPY, BUL, BWA, BWE, BWT, BYK, BHZ, BYD, BZC, CDLA, CDLB, CDLC, CDLF, CDLG, CDMA, and CRZA.

-Can I install this pump without any other modifications?
+m style="margin: 0px; padding: 0px;">Can I install this pump without any other modification

 Although the pump is a direct fit, you must have a matching tune to utilize the IE HPFP.
 Many of the tunes available are for the 9.8MM piston diameter, so our HPFP can be used with any of those.